Nearly 18,000 Young Adults Died of Heart Issues in Haryana Since 2020

 - Nearly 18,000 individuals aged 18-45 in Haryana died from heart attacks or heart failure between January 2020 and January 2026.

-- Data was presented in the Haryana Assembly in response to a question about the increasing number of heart-related deaths in young adults.
+- The Haryana government reported these figures in response to a question in the Assembly.

-- The government has not conducted any study to determine if there is a correlation between these deaths and COVID-19 infection or vaccinations.
+- No government survey has been conducted to determine if there is a correlation between these deaths and COVID-19 infection or vaccinations.

 - Yamunanagar district reported significantly higher numbers of heart-related deaths compared to Rohtak and Gurugram districts.